chaos4ever/chaos/README.md

 ![chaos 0.0.3 in action](https://raw.githubusercontent.com/chaos4ever/chaos/master/misc/chaos-0.0.3.png)

-That's all there is to it, *for now*.
-There's lot of stuff more that "used to work" at some point, but for whatever reason (new gcc versions being introduced, code being unmaintained for many years and then suddenly refactored/cleaned up in some areas) most of what "used to be", like our nice shell, IP stack etc is not (yet!) working again.
+From there, just follow the instructions on the screen.

 Want to help us out?
-Fork the project and start hacking away! :smile:
+Feel like contributing?
+Fork the project and start hacking away! :smile: The easiest way to get in touch with is this GitHub page, for the moment.
+We may in the future put back our mailing lists and stuff, for public communication, but for now, make a fork and submit pull requests, create issues if you find issues that you think should be fixed, etc. **Don't be afraid**, we usually don't bite. :wink:

 ## Authors